tioui/Aquaria_Randomizer/docs/execution_linux.md

 Please note that if you just double-click on the `Aquaria_Randomizer` file, you should see a launcher.
 The launcher let you select a JSON file for a local offline randomizer or server information for an Archipelago multiworld game.

-### Known bug

-There is a known bug.
-When using one of the multiple Arc GTK themes, the filter self checkbox do not appear and is then unusable.
-The workaround is then to change the GTK theme to another theme (or using command line option).

 ## Local randomizer via command line

 If you want to launch the randomizer using the command line, you will need a command line interpreter (sometime called terminal).
 You will have to go into the directory of the randomizer with `cd /home/user/Aquaria_Randomizer/` or some thing like that.
 Some file explorer have an option to open a directory in a terminal.